 Shopify and WordPress are two of the most high-quality platforms for online stores.
 However, choosing between these top options can feel tricky: which one has the features you’ll need to support your digital storefront?

 While each e-commerce platform is unique, we believe that you’ll be happiest with WordPress.
-It’s a super flexible platform with highly adaptable features, meaning you can easily customize everything from page designs to payment options.
+It’s a super flexible platform with highly adaptable features, meaning you can easily customize everything from In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More designs to payment options.

 Fortunately, making the choice doesn’t have to be complicated.
 By understanding what Shopify and WordPress offer, you can confidently pick the best platform for your e-commerce website.